AlbertoCastelo/Neuro-Evolution-BNN/README.md

-# Neuro-Evolution-BNN
+# Neuroevolution of Bayesian Neural Networks
-Using Neuro Evolution to train and architecture-search for Bayesian Neural Networks
+Using Neuro Evolution to train and architecture-search in Bayesian Neural Networks for Supervised Learning tasks:
+Regression and Classification.

+## Spin up environment

+`make jupyter`